Crossmint/crossmint-sdk/apps/wallets/smart-wallet/react/README.md

 Before running the application, you need to set up your environment variables:

-1. Copy the `.env.example` file in the root directory and rename the copy to `.env`.
+1. Copy the `.env.example` file in the root directory in which this README.md is contained and rename the copy to `.env`.
 2. Open the `.env` file and fill in the necessary values as described below:

 ```plaintext